 Net Operating Loss Carryforward, s.
-71.26 (4) \$173,000,000 --- ---------------
+71.26(4) \$177,300,000 -- ---------------

-Wisconsin authorizes corporations to carry net operating losses incurred in the current year forward for up to 20 years to offset net income in future years but does not allow losses to be carried back to offset taxable net income in previous years.
-In contrast, Federal law allows losses to be carried forward 20 years or carried back two years.
+Wisconsin authorizes corporations to carry net operating losses incurred in the current year forward for up to 20 years to offset net income in future years.
+In contrast, Federal law allows losses to be carried forward indefinitely, however corporations may only cover 80% of their income.
 This treatment acts to smooth out fluctuations in corporate profits, which may change dramatically with economic conditions.
-Similar to federal law, prior year losses must be applied against income to the maximum extent possible and in a consecutive fashion during the carryover period.
 Losses from the earliest years are always used first.
 The fiscal effect relates to the difference in tax liability without the carryforward provision relative to actual liability under current law.

-Income from Out-of-state Businesses Performing Disaster Relief None Work, s.
-71.26 (2)(a)12
+Income from Out-of-state Businesses Performing Disaster None Relief Work, s.
+71.26(2)(a)12